RonghuiZhou/Predicting-ICU-Survival-Rate-Leveraging-NLP-based-Machine-Learning-Pipelines/README.md

     https://medium.com/@RonghuiZhou/icu-survival-rate-within-30-days-leveraging-natural-language-processing-a0d8fcaeecde

 #### 1.4 How to run this project:
-     Downlaod anaconda and pip install required libraries.
+     Download anaconda and pip install required libraries from the command line.
 Download the jupyter notebook from notebook folder for this project to evaluate it.

 https://www.anaconda.com/